MehmetMHY/cha/assets/local/README.md

 - Avoid long-running logic unless your timeout is adjusted.
 - Keep your `description` short — it is shown in tool help prompts.
 - Tools that rely on prior messages (like summary/chat) should set `include_history`.
+- Use the `lazy_tool()` approach for better startup performance instead of direct imports.
+- Set `show_loading_animation = False` in your tool if it prints output directly (to avoid interference with loading animations).